 Eligible individuals must also be approved by a local feeder association.
 Contact your local feeder association for more information.

 The Provincial Supervisor manages the program.
-There are 8 regional inspectors who are assigned to specific local associations.
-These inspectors are trained in audit/inspection procedures that are designed to minimize risk and to protect association members, the lenders and the government guarantee.
+There are inspectors who are assigned to specific local associations.
+These inspectors are trained in inspection procedures that are designed to minimize risk and to protect association members, the lenders and the government guarantee.

-The Manual of Directives and Procedures (PDF, 3 MB) provides specific instructions to associations and staff regarding proper risk management practices.
-Agriculture and Forestry staff work closely with the provincial umbrella organization (Feeder Associations of Alberta Limited) in developing and enforcing proper risk management policies and procedures.
+The Manual of Directives and Procedures (PDF, 2.8 MB) provides specific instructions to associations and staff regarding proper risk management practices.
+Government of Alberta staff work closely with the provincial umbrella organization (Feeder Associations of Alberta Limited) in developing and enforcing proper risk management policies and procedures.